 Her dedication to her ministry with the church was so strong that she chose not to marry.
 In 1884, she answered the church’s call to serve in China, after being inspired by an Atlanta preacher’s sermon.
 She worked in China for 16 years, until her death in 1900.
 As the first female sent into the foreign mission field by the Women’s Missionary Society of the Methodist Church, she founded the McTyeire Home and School in Shanghai, which represented the crowning achievement of her career.

 Her example paved the way for thousands of women to devote their lives to foreign missions.
 She was also responsible for educating some of the most influential women China would see in the early 20th century.

 Laura Haygood’s service in China was not without many challenges.
 She faced the Chinese attitude of the late 1800′s, that women were not as deserving of an education as men.
 She overcame a wide range of adversities, from political riots to a painful sciatica condition that sometimes forced her to travel by wheelbarrow, houseboat or launch.

-A recipient of many awards in her lifetime, Laura Haygood’s memory continued to be honored after her death in 1900.
-One of the greatest memorials came in 1926, when Haygood Memorial United Methodist Church was founded in the Morningside neighborhood of Atlanta in honor of Laura Haygood and her brother Bishop Atticus Green Haygood.
-Another tribute was when the Women’s Board of the Methodist Church, South, founded the Laura A. Haygood Home and School in Soochow.
+A recipient of many awards in her lifetime, Laura Haygood was honored after her death in 1900.
+One of the greatest memorials came in 1926, when Haygood Memorial United Methodist Church was founded in the Morningside neighborhood of Atlanta in honor of Laura Haygood and her brother Bishop Atticus Greene Haygood.
+Another tribute was when the Women’s Board of the Methodist Church, South, founded the Laura A. Haygood Home and School in Soochow, China.